 What is a toggle switch?

-What is a toggle switch
+Best practices for a toggle switch

 By definition, a toggle switch in UI/UX design implies that the user must choose between two mutually exclusive options.
 When the user presses the switch, a brief interaction appears with the chosen option, then takes immediate effect.
 The design of the toggle switch originates from real life.
 Just look around your daily activities, you will see that you use a number of physical toggle switches such as light switches and kettles.
 As a UI and UX designer, how can you implement these toggle switches in your design?
 Let's read on to check it out.